 In gaming, “play has no limits”, or so they said.

 Sony’s PlayStation 5 was announced on September 9, 2020 and was met with a lot of praise and hype.
 With a release window of a month before the Christmas holidays, and coming off of an extremely successful PS4 lineup that dominated the market for 8 years, the PS5 console was a guaranteed seller for the company.

 But, scalpers had a different way of seeing it.

 The first red flag came in the form of a pre-order system that was announced a day before.
 Needless to say, it was an absolute disaster.
 Websites crashing, servers not holding up, people being rushed due to the lack of an early heads up, and everyone’s favorite, scalpers taking up all of the available stock for themselves.

 When all you do is sit on your computer waiting for stocks to be open again and use automated bots to purchase faster than a human can ever compete against, and sell that product with an extremely inflated price on the internet, you’re probably a loser.

-It’s bad enough that Sony can barely keep up with the high demand for the product due to semiconductor shortages well into the one year mark since release.
+It’s bad enough that Sony can barely keep up with the high demand for the product due to semiconductor shortages well into the one-year mark since its release.
 The public now has to deal with scalpers who take up all of whatever stock is available for their own profit.
-It makes the PS5’s slogan “Play Has No Limits” all the more ironic.
+It makes the PS5’s slogan“Play Has No Limits” all the more ironic.
 Sorry Sony, but it has a LOT of limits.